-If you're growing cannabis in soil, you need to be especially careful not to overwater your plants.
+If you're growing cannabis in soil, you need to be careful not to overwater your plants.
 Soil is great at moisture retention, but it also drains quickly, so get your hands dirty and check regularly.

 - You can check your grow medium.
-Stick your finger about 5cm (or about 1-2 inches) under the surface, and if it's dry give your plants water.
+Stick your finger about 5cm (or about 1-2 inches) under the surface, and if it's dry, give your plants water.

 A third is for the more experienced grower:

 This can also happen when your pots or casing have too few or clocked drainage holes, causing little to no water runoff.
-And causing a level of standing water on the bottom drowning parts of the plant's root system.
+And causing a level of standing water on the bottom, drowning parts of the plant's root system.

-We recommend daily, easily done with an irrigation system on a timer, but more a challenge when you water by hand.
+We recommend daily, easily done with an irrigation system on a timer, but more of a challenge when you water by hand.